 We currently coordinate with local school districts, private schools, daycares, and homeschool groups to plan their study trips during the fall and spring semesters.
-Free Adult CPR/AED classes are still offered once a month.
+Free Adult CPR/AED classes are offered once a month.
 Other specialty classes are available and advertised throughout the year for both children and adults.
 Please register online where you can also find a current calendar of events.

 While we will do our best to accommodate "walk-in" tours, we still encourage you call or contact us ahead of time to make visitation arrangements, as we anticipate full schedules during the year.
 Jeeps are not a part of the tour, and tours do not include a safety lesson.
 Our general facility hours are Monday - Friday, 8 AM - 4 PM, but tour opportunity times may vary and space may be limited.

 We also highly recommend that you register for classes online in advance.
 This ensures that we are able to communicate with you regarding class updates or changes, and will also guarantee that you or your child will receive all the important take-home class materials and goodies!